 Why an RV?
 It’s the perfect way introduce yourself to the bizarrely wonderful world of Burning Man.
 Fierce winds and even heavy storm cells are not uncommon in Nevada’s Black Rock desert, and while there may be a certain glory to being exposed to the elements, there’s definitely a case to be made for riding out the storms in comfort.
 Plus, one of the cardinal principles of the festival is radical self-reliance, and while this does have spiritual and emotional connotations as well as physical, attending in a self sufficient motorhome is a pretty good start.

 So where would you pick up a motorhome rental for the festival?
 It really depends on how big you want your adventure to be.
 The surrounding area is full of spectacular scenery and fascinating places to stop off and enjoy but if you’re after a pick up location that is less likely to be booked to hilt, you might want to try Salt Lake City.
 You’ll be looking at a 9 and a half hour journey to get from the beautiful SLC to Black Rock City, but every mile of Highway 80 is worth the experience.
-Las Vegas is also a great spot to start an RV adventure.
+Las Vegas and San Francisco are also great spots to start an RV adventure.

 No matter where you want to start your journey from or what kind of trip you have planned, Motorhome Republic has great deals on a huge range of RV Rentals, ranging from two berths to seven-plus.
 Thousands of burners use our site to transport them to one of the greatest festivals on earth - you could be one of them!